Projective measure without projective Baire: Notation and Building Blocks

-Now we define coding structures for singular $\alpha$.
-This is complicated by the fact that a discontinuity arises when $\alpha$ is not seen to be singular by a structure arising in the proof of distributivity.
-In this proof, we will build conditions $p$ which inevitably use inaccessible coding at $\alpha$ which are really singular.
-This is the phenomenon we call ``fake inaccessible coding.''
-The idea behind my solution is that we make singular coding structures (say, at $\alpha$) large enough to ``see'' the fake inaccessible coding.
-This requires that we can distinguish wether or not fake inaccessible coding has occurred at all.
+Easton support presents a further complication for singular coding: In the proof of distributivity, there may arise a structure $\bar X$ such that $\bar X\models \alpha \in\Inacc$ for some singular $\alpha$ and the conditions we construct inevitably use inaccessible coding at such $\alpha$.
+This is the phenomenon we call \emph{virtual inaccessible coding} .
+The solution is based on the following intuition: We make singular coding structures large enough to ``see'' the virtual inaccessible coding.
+This requires that we can distinguish whether or not virtual inaccessible coding has occurred at all.
 Also the coding structures now depend on the condition \emph{below} $\alpha$ and we have to be careful they be stable with respect to extending $p$.